 The researches of Bruce and Taeko Brooks on the classical Chinese texts gained a forum in 1993 with the creation of the Warring States Project at the University of Massachusetts at Amherst.
 Thus began an ongoing dialogue of papers and meetings.
-With its sister journal Alpha, which includes Biblical and comparative studies, Warring States Papers makes portions of this material available in easily citable form.
+Warring States Papers makes portions of this material available in easily citable form.